-trum of the distance d with all three active damping techniques is shown in Figure 2.21 and compared with the open-loop case.
+From the amplitude spectral density of the disturbances (computed in Section 2.1.3) and the sensitivity to disturbances estimated using the three active damping strategies, a noise budget can be calculated.
+The cumulative amplitude spectrum of the distance d with all three active damping techniques is shown in Figure 2.21 and compared with the open-loop case.
 All three active damping methods give similar results.